phunguyen19/ginsp/README.md

-# GINSP
+# Ginsp

-This project is under development and is not ready for use.
+Ginsp is a tool that supports git workflow to picking commits from a branch to another branch with integrated project management system.

+WARNING: This tool is still in development and there many more management systems to be integrated.

 ## Installation